FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-08-13-resource-pack.md

 2. Within your server list, choose a server.

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
-In the top navigation bar, hover over "Manage" then navigate to [Server Properties](https://client.falixnodes.net/server/properties).
+In the top navigation bar, hover over "Server" then navigate to [Server Properties](https://client.falixnodes.net/server/properties).

 4. Find and set `texturepack-required` to `Enabled`.